Back

 Notice Period

-The statutory minimum notice period in Bulgaria is 30 days’ notice, however, it is common practice to be 90 days.
+The statutory minimum notice period in Bulgaria is 30 days’ notice, however, it is common practice to use a notice period of 90 days.

 Severance Pay